tundish/tea_and_sympathy/tas/dlg/04_transition.rst

 |PLAYER_NAME| catches her breath as a sudden insight illuminates her grey morning.

 It had felt cold.
 In the night.
+At her feet.
 Then she slept again.

 Something very bad is about to happen.